cdauksas/Colorado_Demographics_and_Labor_Correlation/README.md

 - Denver County has the highest count of dentists with 862 Licensed Dentists.

 #### Which counties have relatively high numbers of dentists?
-  - For the percent of dentists in each county I calculated: Percent_dentists = ( [Population Over 16] / Count of dentists) * 100.
+  - For the percent of dentists in each county I calculated: Percent_dentists = ( [Count of Dentists] / [Population Over 16]) * 100.
 Let's also pull in [Mean Household Income] per county.
 I can then compare counties with high dentists to see if there is a correlation to larger household incomes.

 ![](https://github.com/cdauksas/PortfolioProjects/blob/main/images/SanJuan.755.png)